PureWater100/world_development_explorer/wdx_analysis.md

 ### From various analyses such as bubble, line, and bar charts the conclusion is that in regards to the PDI, there appears to be a small positive linear trend that can be found between the PDI and growth rate.
 ### However, the MAS does not appear to have any significant correlation with either the growth rate or PDI.
-### Lastly, we must consider that China's larger growth rate is due to various other causes at play, of which may not be correlated with the MAS or PDI.
-other causes?
+### Lastly, we must be aware of the fact that China has a huge growth rate relative to these three other countries.
+Thus, we must keep this mind when we compare these four countries together.

 ## Analysis